-Looking for a one-stop solution for info on third party payment processor?
+Looking for a one-stop solution for info on third-party payment processors?
 Here is a guide on its advantages, disadvantages, features and how to choose.

 Here’s a statement you might agree with.
 Running a business is a strenuous task.
 Handling the payment processing of your business is arguably the hardest.

 Digital payments are taking the payments industry by storm.
 After all, the global transaction value of digital payments was $5.2 trillion in 2020.
-63% of those payments sourced from digital commerce.
-Resultantly, choosing between a merchant account or a third party payment processor becomes imminent for merchants.
+63% of those payments are sourced from digital commerce.
+Resultantly, choosing between a merchant account or a third-party payment processor becomes imminent for merchants.

 Setting up a merchant account for a small business with limited transactions might not be the best way to go.
 It can be cumbersome and expensive to handle.
-Instead, opting for third party payment processor can be a better alternative.
+Instead, opting for a third-party payment processor can be a better alternative.

 Pro Tip: What is Payment Gateway?

-This article discusses the meaning of third party payment processor and their features.
-We will also be uncovering how you can choose a third party payment processor suited to your needs.
+This article discusses the meaning of third-party payment processor and their features.
+We will also be uncovering how you can choose a 3rd party payment processor suited to your needs.

-What is Third Party Payment Processor?: Third Party Payment Processor Definition
+What is Third-Party Payment Processor?
+Third-Party Payment Definition

 To decide if your business needs a payment processor, you first need to understand what they are.
 Moreover, you need to know how they operate.